avito-tech/Marshroute/README.md

 This repo contains the source code for making your `Router`s  simple but extremely powerful!

-Every `Router`-driven transition is always forwarded to the topmost `UIViewcontroller` to make it super easy to support `DeepLink`s and for example present `Authorization` module from any point of your application.
+Every `Router`-driven transition is always forwarded to the topmost `UIViewController` to make it super easy to support `DeepLink`s and for example present `Authorization` module from any point of your application.
 I prefer doing this right from my root application's `Router`.